leplusorg/openid-connect-provider-debugger/README.md

 ### page_content_type

-Description: the content type of the resulting json (e.g. `application/json`).
+Description: the content type of the resulting JSON (e.g. `application/json`).
 E.g. for cypress tests you might want to set this to `text/html`.
 Note: this does not change the content of the result only the content-type header.